 Speed Without Sacrificing Accuracy

 AI document review agents process contracts in 15 to 30 minutes that would take an associate 2 to 4 hours.
 For due diligence projects, the reduction is even more dramatic: a 500-document data room that would take a team of associates two weeks can be processed in 1 to 2 days.
-Accuracy rates consistently exceed 95% for clause identification and extraction, which matches or exceeds typical associate performance on high-volume review tasks.
+Clause identification and extraction can remain accurate enough to support high-volume review tasks when attorney oversight stays in the loop.
 The agent does not replace attorney judgment.
 It does the extraction and flagging work so attorneys spend their time on analysis and strategy.
 For a detailed example of these results in practice, see our case study at /case-studies/law-firm-document-processing.

 Data Security for Law Firms